-The General Manager, Director of Planning and Financial Planning Manager, with the District's Financial Advisor if appropriate, will assess whether a credit rating should be obtained for an issuance and make a recommendation to the Board.
-If it is determined that a credit rating is desirable, the probable rating of the proposed debt issuance is assessed before its issuance, and necessary steps are taken in structuring the debt issuance to ensure that the best possible rating is achieved.
+The General Manager, Director of Finance & Water Resources and Financial Planning Manager, with the District's Financial Advisor as appropriate, will assess whether a credit rating should be obtained for an issuance and make a recommendation to the Board.

+If it is determined that a credit rating is desirable, the probable rating of the proposed debt issuance is assessed before its issuance, and necessary steps are taken in structuring the debt.